fedeval/storefront-backend-api/README.md

 npm run start
 ```

-the app will then be available on port 3000 by default, but that can be changed by editing the PORT environment variable (more details on environment variables in the next section.
+the API will then be available on port 3000 by default or at the PORT set in the .env file.

 ### Scripts ###